nipreps/mriqc/docs/source/reports/group.rst

   :alt: clicking on an outlier

 In this example, the corresponding individual report for the selected sample will open up (`click here to see this example report <http://web.stanford.edu/group/poldracklab/mriqc/reports/sub-51296_T1w.html>`_).

+The boxplots shown are Tukey boxplots, with median and interquartile range shown.
+Whiskers extend to the farthest point that is within 1.5 * IQR of the upper (or lower) quartile.